What is a Buried Pipe/Pipeline?

-- From the isometric model the line in the same way as you follow in case of above ground pipe model i.e, enter line properties in Caesar Spreadsheet, enter lengths by breaking the line into several nodes or select an existing job for converting it into an underground model.
+- From the isometric model the line in the same way as you follow in case of an above-ground pipe model i.e, enter line properties in Caesar Spreadsheet, enter lengths by breaking the line into several nodes or select an existing job for converting it into an underground model.

 When the Buried Pipe Modeler is initially started up, the following screen appears:

 This spreadsheet is used to enter the buried element descriptions for the job.
 The buried element description spreadsheet serves several functions:

-- Allows analyst to define which part of the piping system is buried.
+- It allows the analyst to define which part of the piping system is buried.

-- Allows analyst to define mesh spacing at specific element ends.
+- Allows the analyst to define mesh spacing at specific element ends.

 - Allows the input of user-defined soil stiffnesses.

 From/ To node

-Any element of pipe in CAESAR II can be define by two elements first is start point and second is end point.
-In buried pipe model, before conversion the From/ To nodes remains same as unburied model.
+Any element of pipe in CAESAR II can be defined by two elements first is a start point and the second is an endpoint.
+In the buried pipe model, before conversion, the From/ To nodes remains the same as the unburied model.